awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ## Accessing External Data with the postgres\_fdw Extension<a name="postgresql-commondbatasks-fdw"></a>

 You can access data in a table on a remote database server with the [postgres\_fdw](https://www.postgresql.org/docs/10/static/postgres-fdw.html) extension\.
-If you set up a remote connection from your PostgreSQL DB instance, access is also available to your Read Replica\.
+If you set up a remote connection from your PostgreSQL DB instance, access is also available to your read replica\.

 **To use postgres\_fdw to access a remote database server**